The Illusionist

 Story & Plot Summary: The Illusionist

-Quick Plot Summary: The Illusionist is a Fantasy, Drama, Thriller, Romance film that transports viewers to imaginative worlds filled with magic, wonder, and epic adventures.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2006, The Illusionist is a Fantasy, Drama, Thriller, Romance film directed by Neil Burger.
+The narrative transports viewers to imaginative worlds filled with magic, wonder, and epic adventures.
+This summary provides a scannable look at the movie's central conflict involving Edward Norton.

 Story Breakdown